in the Finger Lakes

 College Viticulture and Wine Center

-This website is what happens when one becomes obsessed with the Finger Lakes and its wines and wineries.
-Come along as bloggers Robin Lane and Kevin Sorenson make our way through over 100 Finger Lakes wineries and hundreds of Finger Lakes wine tastings.
-We invite all of you Weekend Wino's out there to join us for News, Reviews, Songs & Discussion about the Finger Lakes.
-We hope you enjoy our ramblings and we welcome all comments.
+This website is what happens when a semi-retired winery owner, winemaker, musician, writer and wine lover becomes obsessed with the Finger Lakes and its wines and wineries.
+Come along as I make my way through over 100 Finger Lakes wineries and hundreds of Finger Lakes wine tastings.
+We invite all of you Weekend Winos out there to tag along for News, Reviews, Songs and Discussion about the Finger Lakes.
+We hope you enjoy the ramblings and we welcome all comments.

 A Glimpse into the 2015 Vintage